 February's League Cup victory has offered scant consolation for Liverpool's failure to qualify for next season's Champions League, which was the primary target for Kenny Dalglish set by the club's American owners last summer.

-In spite of Liverpool reaching last weekend's FA Cup final, where it lost to Chelsea, Skrtel - who has made 173 appearances for the club in the past four years - is apprehensive about staying put.
+In spite of Liverpool reaching last weekend's FA Cup final, where they lost to Chelsea, Skrtel - who has made 173 appearances for the club in the past four years - is apprehensive about staying put.

-The Slovakia international has two years remaining on his existing Liverpool contract, signed in summer 2010, but is on the verge of quitting due to the club's inability to contest for major honors and a desire to play Champions League football.
+The Slovakia international has two years remaining on his existing Liverpool contract, signed in summer 2010, but is on the verge of quitting due to the club's inability to contest for major honours and a desire to play Champions League football.